Getting Started

 mutation RegisterOrganizationUser { registerOrganizationUser( input: { organizationSlug: "bloom" email: "[email protected]" phoneNumber: "+12345678901" name: { first: "Buzz", last: "Inga" } address: { line1: "123 Main " city: "Athens" state: "FL" country: "USA" zipcode: "37745" type: PRIMARY } dateOfBirth: { day: 14, month: 6, year: 1986 } nationalId: "1234" } ) { user { id name { first middle last } } } }

-- Hold on to the user id in the response.
+- Authenticate the user via the

 /v1/users/authenticate/{{user_id}}